5 Best Corded Jigsaws – Reviews & Buyer’s Guide 2024

 - Material: Corded jigsaw blades come in a variety of different materials, the most common being steel and tungsten.
 High-carbon steel is cheap and flexible and is great for high-volume woodcutting, where you’ll be breaking a lot of blades.
 High-speed and bi-metal steels are stronger and better for harder stock, while tungsten, the hardest and most durable of all, is also the most expensive.

 - Teeth per inch (TPI): Jigsaw blades have small teeth, at least 20 per square inch.
 Lower TPI blades (20 – 30) are ideal for softer wood and plywood, while harder wood, steel, and ceramic require a TPI of at least 35.
 Higher TPI blades cut slower than lower TPI blades but leave less debris to clean up.

 Blade speed refers to the number of strokes (times the blade moves up and down) per minute, written as SPM.
 The SPM of corded jigsaws tends to range from 500 to 3,200.
 The higher a saw’s SPM, the faster and harder it’s able to cut, though 500 SPM is plenty for most home DIY projects.

 What do you want the sole plate to be made of?

-If you’re on a tighter budget, or can’t find a Bosch, the Porter-Cable is ideal is almost as good.
+If you’re on a tighter budget or can’t find a Bosch, the Porter-Cable is ideal and is almost as good.
 Though its motor isn’t as powerful, it has a huge range of features that we love, at a much more reasonable cost.

 Hopefully, we’ve been able to point you toward a corded jigsaw that you love.
-If you’ve got a favorite that we forgot to mention, let us know in the comments!
+If you have a favorite we forgot to mention, let us know in the comments!